TensorSocket: Shared Data Loading for Deep Learning Training

 \subsubsection{Communication}

 The communication between the producer and consumers is done using ZeroMQ sockets.
-ZeroMQ is a tiny open-source library that allows for sharing atomic messages with low latency.
+ZeroMQ is an open-source library that allows for sharing atomic messages with low latency.
 In \tensorsocket's case, we use ZeroMQ sockets for communication between the producer and consumers using a PUB/SUB pattern \cite{zeromq}.
-This is a multicast pattern that is flexible and scalable, allowing one producer to connect to multiple consumers without any performance risks.
+This is a multicast pattern that is flexible and scalable, allowing one producer to connect to multiple consumers.

 The data is shared over these sockets by the producer.
 Once a consumer has fetched a readied batch of data for use in training, it notifies the producer by sending an acknowledgment message back to it, allowing for the producer to continuously keep the consumers fed new data.
 When multiple consumers are training simultaneously, the producer will wait for an acknowledgment from all consumers before releasing a piece of data.
 This ensures that all consumers have iterated on a batch before it is deleted.